Age Verification

 PrEP (Prä-Expositions-Prophylaxe)

-Preventive tablet against HIV infection - subject to health insurance requirements since 2024.
+Preventive pill against HIV infection — covered by health insurance under certain conditions since 2024.

 Auch bekannt als: Prä-Expositions-Prophylaxe, Praeexpositionsprophylaxe

-Pre-exposure prophylaxis (PrEP) is a preventative medication (usually Truvada/Tenofovir+Emtricitabine) that reduces the risk of HIV infection by >99%.
-PrEP is taken daily or as an "on-demand" regimen (before and after high-risk sex).
+Pre-exposure prophylaxis (PrEP) is a preventive medication regimen (usually Truvada/tenofovir + emtricitabine) that reduces the risk of HIV infection by more than 99%.
+PrEP is taken daily or on an "on-demand" schedule (before and after high-risk sexual activity).

-In Switzerland, PrEP has been subject to health insurance coverage under certain conditions since 2024 (BAG criteria: increased exposure risk proven).
-Advice & prescription: Checkpoints, HIV consultation hours in university hospitals, some general practitioners with HIV experience.
+In Switzerland, PrEP has been covered by health insurance under certain conditions since 2024 (FOPH criteria: proven increased risk of exposure).
+Counseling & Prescription: Checkpoints, HIV clinics at university hospitals, some general practitioners with experience in HIV care.

 See also

-• HIV — Human immunodeficiency virus - now controllable with therapy and effectively preventable with PrEP/PEP.
+• HIV — Human Immunodeficiency Virus — now manageable with treatment and effectively preventable with PrEP/PEP.

-• PEP (Post-Expositions-Prophylaxe) — Emergency medication against HIV after possible contact - take within 48-72 hours.
+• PEP (Post-Expositions-Prophylaxe) — Emergency medication for HIV following possible exposure — take within 48–72 hours.

-• Checkpoint — Low-threshold testing and advice center for sexual health (Zurich, Geneva, Lausanne, Basel, Lugano).
+• Checkpoint — Low-threshold testing and counseling center for sexual health (Zurich, Geneva, Lausanne, Basel, Lugano).